-It about your own experience in life there is so much of the world that’s telling you to be afraid and be scared of this that and the other or to obey, so you’ve got to look at the facts and do your own research and you’ve got to have your own opinion about stuff and your own perspective only then can you really discern what in the world is really hot air and what is actually real.
+It is about your own experience in life; so much of the world is telling you to be afraid and be scared of this, that, and the other or to obey, so you’ve got to look at the facts and do your own research.
+You’ve got to have your own opinion about stuff and your own perspective.
+Only then can you really discern what is really hot air in the world and what is actually real.

 You start your first headline tour in November.
 What can we expect from the shows?

-It won’t be the whole album from start to finish but there will be a lot of the new record on it.
-I have got an incredible new band which is part Big Black Delta, part Summer Moon, and Mereki, so it’s a combination of all those bands and Thenewno2.
-I think it’s a very powerful band, the rhythm section is to be reckoned with.
+It won’t be the whole album from start to finish, but there will be many new records on it.
+I have got an incredible new band, part Big Black Delta, part Summer Moon, and Mereki, so it’s a combination of all those bands and Thenewno2.
+I think it’s a very powerful band; the rhythm section is to be reckoned with.
 I really look forward to revisiting some of the old stuff that people may have heard but in a new light.
-It’s so far been far been really powerful.
+It’s so far been really powerful.

 Coming from your background, did you always aspire to be a musician?

-I kind of grew in a studio so it was more like being part of the furniture really.
+I grew in a studio, so it was more like being part of the furniture, really.
 They say, “man becomes that what he gazes upon.”
-You are what you look upon, If you spend all of your days with athletes you are probably going to end up in a team and if you spend all of your days with musicians then someday you are probably going to want to get involved in that.
-The gift that I got given was I got to be around all these great people and they were very encouraging of me to get involved.
+You are what you look upon, If you spend all of your days with athletes, you will probably end up in a team, and if you spend all of your days with musicians, then someday you will probably want to get involved in that.
+The gift that I got given was to be around all these great people, and they were very encouraging of me to get involved.

 What have you been listening to recently that you could recommend?

-I was really into that Ritual Spirit (EP) from Massive Attack, they had a vocalist on it called Azekil and he had a record called Raw Vol.1 which was great.
-I love Run The Jewels and I’m a big fan of Orbital I actually went back and started listening to their album In Sides again.
-There’s a great song from Portishead called Chase The Tear and I’ve been listening to Aphex Twin’s – Ambient Works.
+I was really into that Ritual Spirit (EP) from Massive Attack; they had a vocalist called Azekil, and he had a record called Raw Vol.1, which was great.
+I love Run The Jewels, and I’m a big fan of Orbital.
+I actually went back and started listening to their album In Sides again.
+There’s a great song from Portishead called Chase The Tear, and I’ve been listening to Aphex Twin’s – Ambient Works.
 I listen to a weird mix of stuff.